Bjorn248/graphql_aws_pricing_api/README.md

 * The graphqsl server
 * The data importer

-Once the database is up you can connect to it via:
+Once the database is up you can connect to the mariadb cli via:

-    docker-compose run db mysql -h db -p
+    docker-compose run db mysql -h db -p'prices123'

-and you can enter the default password of `prices123` (or whatever password you used to build).

-You can do an initial data import or update via:
+Once the database is running, you can do an initial data import or update via:

     docker-compose run importer /scripts/pricing_import.py

-*Note:* you will most likely have to pass environment variables to importer to connect to the db through docker properly, at least

-    docker-compose run \
-        -e MARIADB_HOST=db \
-        -e MARIADB_USER=root \
-        importer /scripts/pricing_import.py
+Finally, you can run `docker-compose run server` to start the local server.